luceefer/hungry-enough/README.md

 #### Credentials ####

 As this app use Google Maps API and Yelp API, it requires Google Maps API Key and Yelp Access Token/Secret Key to be modified.
-Follow [https://stackoverflow.com/questions/17393053/where-to-set-environment-variables-for-app](this tutorial) to enter `GOOGLE_MAPS_API_KEY`, `YELP_CLIENT_ID`, `YELP_CLIENT_SECRET` to get the app works.
+Follow [this tutorial](https://stackoverflow.com/questions/17393053/where-to-set-environment-variables-for-app) to enter `GOOGLE_MAPS_API_KEY`, `YELP_CLIENT_ID`, `YELP_CLIENT_SECRET` to get the app works.

 #### Installation ####